MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-database-schema-validation.md

 ---
 # .show database schema validation

-This command identifies any existing schema violations within a database.
+This command identifies schema violations within a database.
 It performs a comprehensive validation of functions, materialized views, external tables, data mappings, continuous exports, update policies, row level security policies, and the cache policy.
 For more information, see [Validation scenarios](#validation-scenarios).

 ## Permissions